astropy/astropy/docs/io/unified.rst

 :meth:`~astropy.table.table.Table.read` and
 :meth:`~astropy.table.table.Table.write`, that make it possible to read from and write to files.
-A number of formats are automatically supported (see `Built-in readers/writers`_) and new file formats and extensions can be registered with the :class:`~astropy.table.table.Table` class (see :ref:`io_registry`).
+A number of formats are automatically supported (see `Built-in table readers/writers`_) and new file formats and extensions can be registered with the :class:`~astropy.table.table.Table` class (see :ref:`io_registry`).
 After importing the :class:`~astropy.table.table.Table` class::